Stepping forward together as one powerful force

 Advancing the world of medicine with a name that reflects our history and excellence

-In November 2019, it was announced that we would change our name from Partners HealthCare to Mass General Brigham, a name that captures a sense of pride and a spirit of excellence.
-And now, in 2020, we step forward with this name and a more outward-facing, aligned commitment to those we serve.
+We changed our name from Partners HealthCare to Mass General Brigham, a name that captures a sense of pride and a spirit of excellence.
+And now, we step forward with this name and a more outward-facing, aligned commitment to those we serve.

 With the Mass General Brigham name we aspire to more closely connect with our patients and communities.
 We aim to further improve our integration among our organizations, so that our collective power can have the greatest impact.